-The Company has omitted information about products and services for the current consolidated fiscal year because the same information is disclosed in segment information.
+The Company has omitted information about products and services because the same information is disclosed in segment information.

 (c) Information by geographic regions

 (1) Operating revenues

 The Company has omitted a disclosure of information for operating revenues because operating revenues to external customers in Japan accounted for more than 90% of the operating revenues reported in the consolidated statements of income.